AnyChart/docs.anychart.com/Basic_Charts_Types/Heat_map_Chart.md

 As you can see, the data set is used as a parameter for  the {api:anychart#heatMap}**.heatMap()**{api} method.

-Here is a HeatMap with the data from above:
+Here is a heat map with the data from above:

 {sample}BCT\_HeatMapChart\_01{sample}

 ## Coloring

-While the majority of chart types represent differences in values of data points via series shapes on data plot the HeatMaps displays all differences with colors.
+While the majority of chart types represent differences in values of data points via series shapes on data plot the Heat maps displays all differences with colors.
 That is why this section is quite important.

 ### Color Scale

-There are several ways of managing HeatMap's colors.
-The best one of them all is using a {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} method to define HeatMap's colors.
+There are several ways of managing Heat map's colors.
+The best one of them all is using a {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} method to define Heat map's colors.
 Use {api:anychart.scales.OrdinalColor}**.ordinalColor()**{api} scale as a parameter for {api:anychart.charts.HeatMap#colorScale}**.colorScale()**{api} method to create an array of ranges and define the color for each range.
 All values for ranges are to be defined by a user.

 ```
   var chart = anychart.heatMap(dataSet);